Scrin/RuuviBridge/README.md

 Recommended method is using Docker with the prebuilt dockerimage: [ghcr.io/scrin/ruuvibridge](https://ghcr.io/scrin/ruuvibridge) for which you can use the provided [composefile](./docker-compose.yml)

 Without docker you have to build the binaries yourself until I have time to set up a release process.
 Easiest way to do this is to install Go 1.17 or later and run `go install -v github.com/Scrin/RuuviBridge/cmd/ruuvibridge@latest` which will download, build and install ruuvibridge into `$GOPATH/bin`

+### Home Assistant MQTT discovery

+Home Assistant allows automatic configuration of MQTT entities using [MQTT Discovery](https://www.home-assistant.io/docs/mqtt/discovery/).
+To enable RuuviBridge to automatically configure all of your RuuviTags to Home Assistant for you, all you need to do (assuming default configuration) is to set `homeassistant_discovery_prefix` in the config under `mqtt_publisher`.
+In default Home Assistant configuration this should be simply `homeassistant`.

+After setting this configuration, it should be a matter of seconds before your RuuviTags should appear as entities in Home Assistant for reporting temperature, humidity and pressure, with properly set names, units and icons.